conplementAG/azure-aks-kubernetes-workshop/core-concepts/system-components.md

 * Manages Pods on nodes
 * Also Virtual Kubelet: *"Kubernetes API on top, programmable bac"*: [Github virtual-kubelet](https://github.com/virtual-kubelet/virtual-kubelet)

+Used for connecting AKS to ACI (e.g. burst traffic spikes).

 ### kube-proxy

+Runs on the nodes, takes the traffic e.g. from Load-Balancer and sends it to the pods round robin.

 * [Github: kube-proxy](https://github.com/kubernetes/kubernetes/tree/master/cmd/kube-proxy)
 * Networking Abstraction